-B. Notification of Completeness Determination

-[Reference: 40 CFR Part 70.7(e)(2)(iii) and 70.8(a)(1 and 2)]
+B. Notification of Completeness Determination [Reference: 40 CFR Part 70.7(e)(2)(iii) and 70.8(a)(1 and 2)]

-The APCO shall provide written notification of the completeness determination to the U.S. EPA, the ARB and any affected state and shall submit a copy of the complete application to the U.S. EPA within five working days of the determination [The District and U.S. EPA regional office may agree in an implementation agreement upon sources for which an application summary is sufficient].
+The APCO shall provide written notification of the completeness determination to the U.S. EPA, the ARB and any affected state and shall submit a copy of the complete application to the U.S. EPA within five working days of the determination.
 The APCO need not provide notification for applications from sources that are not major sources when the U.S. EPA waives such requirement for a source category by regulation or at the time of approval of the District operating permits program.